How Many Google Ads Campaigns Should My Dealership Have?

 We’ve created an example for a dealership with two new brands, used inventory, and a service department:

 Within each campaign, you should have ad groups for each of your new models, as well as an ad group for Dynamic Search Ads.
 If you are able to incorporate remarketing ads, they could be included here or in their own campaign.

 While Google has a high limit for the number of ad groups you can have (20,000 per campaign, to be exact), you should try and stick with around 10 ad groups at the most.
 Ad groups should have 20 or fewer keywords and five to 10 ads per ad group.

 You can have more or less, but keep it manageable for your team.
 That way, if something isn’t performing well, you can quickly pinpoint the culprit and fix it (or get rid of it altogether).

 Implement Your Plan

-With an organized Google Ads account, you’ll be able to spend more time doing other marketing initiatives — which is a real bonus is you are a one-(wo)man marketing band.
+With an organized Google Ads account, you’ll be able to spend more time doing other marketing initiatives — which is a real bonus if you are a one-(wo)man marketing band.

-If you still need help, feel free to reach out for a complimentary marketing assessment from our 9 Clouds team.
+If you still need help, reach out for a complimentary marketing assessment from our 9 Clouds team.
 You can also check out our free Google Ads eBook, which offers hacks to help you save money and optimize your account better.Get Your Digital Marketing Assessment »